steptosky/XplnObj/readme.md

 - [release-checklist](release-checklist.md) see this file when you are making the release.
 - [change log](changelog.md) this file has to be filled during the release process and contains information about changes.
 - [lasote docker hub](https://hub.docker.com/u/lasote/) - docker containers for some conan use cases, for example for [travis](.travis.yml) settings.
-- To upload to steptosky bintray:
+- Uploading to steptosky bintray:
   ``` batch
     conan export . steptosky/stable
     conan user steptosky -r sts-bintray -p api-key